MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/Add-CMDeviceCollectionIncludeMembershipRule.md

 ```

 ### -PassThru
-Returns an object representing the item with which you are working.
+Returns the current working object.
 By default, this cmdlet does not generate any output.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)
 Aliases:

 Required: False
 Position: Named
 Default value: None